Rowing at the Summer Paralympics

 Rowing at the Summer Paralympics has been part of the competition since the 2008 Summer Paralympics.
 Rowing as a sport has been part of the Summer Olympics since 1896 Summer Olympics.
-Rowing at the paralympics is under the jurisdiction of the International Rowing Federation (or FISA, its French acronym) the same as the Olympics.
+Pararowing at the Paralympics is under the jurisdiction of the International Rowing Federation (or FISA, its French acronym) the same as the Olympics.

 Disciplines and events

 Race distances

-All races are raced over a 1000 m straight course, whereas the Olympic distance is 2000 m.
+Through the 2016 Rio Paralympics all races were raced over a 1000 m straight course.
+Beginning with the 2020 Tokyo Paralympics, competition is raced over the same 2000 m course as the Olympics.

 Qualification

 There is a limited number of crews permitted to race, so the International Rowing Federation holds qualification events in order to determine who competes at the Paralympic Games.
 At the Paralympic Games, each National Olympic Committee can only have one boat per event.

+Medalists

+As of the 2024 Paralympic Games in Paris, the most successful Paralympic rower is Great Britain's Lauren Rowles, the only para rower with three Games gold medals, all achieved in the mixed double sculls.
+While a Great Britain team has won four consecutive mixed coxed four gold medals, itself a record for an individual event, no rower has appeared in that team more than twice.
+Five British rowers have won two gold medals.

+The only non-British rower with two gold medals is the Ukrainian single sculler, Roman Polianskyi in 2016 and 2021, and who added a silver in 2024, making him the most successful male rower in Paralympic history.
+Australian single sculler Erik Horrie is the most decorated para rowing athlete with four medals, three silvers and a bronze, and the only medalist across four editions of the Games, but is yet to win gold.